roque-it/Yatzy-Refactoring-Kata/java/README.md

-Step 2: split project to decouple legacy API contract from the new API (see constraints above) Step 3: split code to decouple legacy API contract from the new API (in creating a "bridge" to the new API) Step 4: homogenize methods parameters in introducing a transport object
+Step 2: split project to decouple legacy API contract from the new API (see constraints above) Step 3: split code to decouple legacy API contract from the new API (in creating a "bridge" to the new API) Step 4: homogenize methods parameters in introducing a transport object Step 5: introducing unit tests based on documentation and legacy tests